 Being able to afford and access timely, comprehensive, high-quality, whole-person health services continues to be identified as one of the most notable health problems by community members and organizations across Adams County.
 The COVID-19 pandemic highlighted the continued importance of sufficient health insurance coverage and access to care.
-It also reminded us that the individuals most in need of care are often those who experience barriers to obtaining sufficient coverage and those facing navigational barriers.
+It also reminded us that the individuals most in need of care are often those who encounter significant obstacles to obtaining sufficient coverage and navigating the complex health system.
 Perhaps not surprisingly, it highlighted the importance of trusted messengers of health information, the importance of the methods in which people receive health information, and the factors that influence how people interpret health information.

 In Adams County, people in our community struggle to pay for health services, even with insurance, and sometimes delay or go without vital care.
 Health care services do not always meet the different cultural, linguistic, and individualized needs of all people.
-Not only does the disconnection within the health care system make navigating care difficult for our community, but capacity and resource shortages facing health care providers in our community, especially those providing care to people experiencing the greatest systemic barriers in our communities, make providing timely care even more difficult.
-Together, we are working towards an Adams County where every individual has access to timely, compassionate, and culturally appropriate, whole-person health care.
+Not only does the disconnection within the health care system make navigating care difficult for our community, but capacity and resource shortages facing health care providers in our community, especially those providing care to people encountering the greatest structural obstacles in our communities, make providing timely care even more difficult.
+Together, we are working towards an Adams County where every individual has access to timely, compassionate, and person-specific, whole-person health care.